+According to the 2018 Global Risks Report issued by the World Economic Forum, five of (12)the ten most critical risks threatening the global economy relate to the environment.
+Such risks include the pollution of air, soil, inland waters and oceans, extreme weather events, biodiversity losses and failures of climate-change mitigation and adaptation.
+Environmental principles are strongly embedded in the Treaties and many of the Union's policies.
+Therefore, the mainstreaming of environmental objectives should be promoted in operations related to the InvestEU Fund.
 Environmental protection and the prevention and management of related risks should be integrated in the preparation and implementation of investments.
-The Union should also track its biodiversity-related and air pollution control-related expenditures in order to fulfil the reporting obligations under the Convention on Biological Diversity5 and under Directive (EU) 2016/2284 of the European Parliament and of the Council6.
-Investment allocated to environmentally sustainability objectives should therefore be tracked using common methodologies that are consistent with methodologies developed under other Union programmes that apply to climate, biodiversity and air pollution management in order to allow the assessment of the individual and combined impact of investments on the key components of natural capital, including air, water, land and biodiversity.
+The Union should also track its biodiversity-related and air pollution control-related expenditures in order to fulfil the reporting obligations under the Convention on Biological Diversity1 and under Directive (EU) 2016/2284 of the European Parliament and of the Council2.
+Investment allocated to environmental sustainability objectives should therefore be tracked using common methodologies that are consistent with methodologies developed under other Union programmes that apply to climate, biodiversity and air pollution management in order to allow the assessment of the individual and combined impact of investments on the principal components of natural capital, namely air, water, land and biodiversity.